-We are submitting the enclosed stormwater management study in support of the preliminary plan application for Oakview Storage.
-This report has been prepared to address permitting requirements and provides preliminary design calculations for the required storm water detention and BMP facilities.
+We are submitting the enclosed stormwater management study in support of the final development and permit applications for Oakview Storage.
+This report has been prepared to address permitting requirements and provides design calculations for the required storm water detention and BMP facilities.
 We have modeled the existing site conditions as they existed at the time this report was prepared.